amrita-repository/android-app/README.md

 ### Faculty Timetable:
 View the timetable of all the faculties at Amrita Vishwa Vidyapeetham, Coimbatore.

+### Examination Schedule:
+Examination schedules for all the courses provided in the campus.

+### Curriculum Info:
+All new updated curriculum for all B.Tech courses in Amrita Vishwa Vidyapeetham.

+### FAQ - Exams:
+Commonly asked questions regarding examinations to know the rules of the game and what you must do in times of trouble.

 ### Campus Wi-Fi Status:
 View the current status of Intranet/Wi-Fi at Amrita Vishwa Vidyapeetham, Coimbatore.